North Texas Songs of Summer | Dallas Observer

 Summertime has been romanced in song as long as humans have been capable of imagining.

-Neon Indian wrote one of the quintessential local summer songs.
+Neon Indian wrote "Deadbeat Summer," one of the quintessential local summer songs.

-Neon Indian wrote one of the quintessential local summer songs.
+Neon Indian wrote "Deadbeat Summer," one of the quintessential local summer songs.
 Melissa Hennings

 Share this:

-Summertime has been romanced in song as long as humans have been capable of imagining.
-From Alice Cooper’s iconic “School’s Out,” to The Lovin’ Spoonful’s heatwave/political upheaval lament “Summer in the City” to The Motels’ end-of-summer heartbreaker “Suddenly Last Summer, "to The Style Council’s sensual slow jam “Long Hot Summer,” the songs are endless.
+Despite it being as hot as a crematorium, summertime has been romanced in song as long as humans have published music.
+From Alice Cooper’s iconic “School’s Out,” to The Lovin’ Spoonful’s heatwave/political upheaval lament “Summer in the City” to The Motels’ end-of-summer heartbreaker “Suddenly Last Summer," to The Style Council’s sensual slow jam “Long Hot Summer,” the songs are endless.

-So, to spare you yet another list of “best summer songs,” we’ve decided to showcase the greatest local contributions to the summer song vernacular.
-Here are seven of the best North Texas-born summer anthems.
+So, to spare you yet another list of “best summer songs,” we’ve decided to showcase the greatest local contributions to the summer song catalog.
+Here are 10 of the best North Texas-born summer anthems.

 Jonathan Tyler, “Underground Forever”